-Though politicians and human rights activists expressed mixed response to the encounter, it was not until 2 pm that the relatives of the dead started thronging the place.
-Rumours spread that those who arrived to claim the bodies would be taken into custody for further investigation of red sanders smuggling mafia.
-Unmindful of such rumours, the first group of relatives from Thiruvannamalai arrived at the kiosk and started identifying the bodies.
+Though politicians and human rights activists expressed mixed response to the encounter, it was not until 2 pm that relatives started thronging the place.
+Rumours spread that the relatives who arrived to claim bodies would be taken into custody for further investigation of red sanders smuggling mafia.
+But, unmindful of such rumours, the first group of relatives, from Thiruvannamalai of Tamil Nadu arrived at the kiosk and started identifying the bodies.

-Karunakaran from Murugapadi of Kannamangalam winced as he identified his younger brother Munuswami (35) and six others of his locality.
-“Who is answerable to his three-year-old child and his wife?
-All these people are daily wage labourers, massacring them is totally an unpardonable act.
-When there are laws to protect animals, what happened to the laws that are supposed to protect the lives of people?
-Is there any justice available to the poor?”
+Karunakaran from Murugapadi of Kannamangalam in Thiruvannamalai, backed off as he identified his younger brother Munuswami (35), son of Gopal Goundar and six others belonging to the vicinity.
+“Who is answerable to his three-year-old baby and his wife?
+All these are daily wage labourers, massacring them is totally an unpardonable act.
+When there are laws to protect animals, what happened to the laws that are protecting the lives of people?
+Is there any justice to the poor?”
 Karunakaran said, raising a series of questions.

-Trashing the govt statement that it was an encounter in self-defence, he explained, “In total, eight people started from our place in a bus.
-Seven were arrested in Nagiri, but a middle-aged eighth person who was seated away from the group escaped and intimated us about the other seven,” he said leaving to see his brother.
+He quashed the government’s official statement that it was an encounter in self-defence, and explained, “In total, eight people started from our place as usual in a bus.
+Seven were arrested in Nagiri, but fortunately a middle-aged eighth person who was seated away from the group escaped and intimated us about the other seven,” he said leaving to see his brother.

-Ayyappan, who belongs to the same region, picked the picture of his cousin Palani (35) from the lot at the kiosk with a neutral expression and said, “My cousin is a labourer who travels to places for livelihood.
+Ayyappan, who belongs to the same region, picked a picture of his cousin Palani (35) from the lot at the kiosk with a neutral expression and said, “My cousin is a labourer who travels to places for livelihood.
 He has visited Kerala and Mumbai several times.
 But, this is his venture into the so-called smuggling.
 Instead of weeding out kingpins, killing innocents is totally insane,” he said, echoing the feelings of the kin of the deceased.